How this Retailer Could have Kept my Business with Better IT Security Process

 “No. Sorry, only I can help you.
 There is no one else.
 I can just create a new account for you.”

 I respond no thank you and end the chat with no escalation.

 Anger, frustration, fear.
 They did not seem concerned about my security issue at all.
 No path to resolution.
-I quickly look at activity on my credit cards.
+I quickly look at the activity on my credit cards.
 No suspicious purchases yet; that’s something.

-I need to actually talk to a live person so I call in and wait almost an hour when told there is a 45 minute wait.
+I need to actually talk to a live person so I call in and wait almost an hour when told there is a 45-minute wait.

 Finally a live person.
 Fast forward, essentially I go through the exact conversation with the agent as I did on chat.
 Live rep from the GEC says: